theramiyer/blog/content/post/2021/how-to-pick-privacy-friendly-services.md

 Again, it comes down to the core business.
 As an example, the core business for Microsoft is software and enterprise solutions.
 Hosting a couple of billion home users is not a concern for them, because the majority of their money comes from enterprises.
 What they offer you as free storage is merely unused storage in their massive pools of storage which they primarily use for enterprises---more like spare capacity.

 Apple is different; their core business is hardware.
-They offer {{< smallcaps "5 GB" >}} of storage to back up your device content and settings.
-They charge you for storage of photos and documents beyond the {{< smallcaps "5 GB" >}} limit.
+They offer {{< abbr "5 GB" >}} of storage to back up your device content and settings.
+They charge you for storage of photos and documents beyond the {{< abbr "5 GB" >}} limit.
 Apple has little incentive in mining your data (as of now).
 Of course, we cannot say for sure that Microsoft and Apple will not mine data.

 Working around these is easy for the tech-savvy, because the tech-savvy can encrypt their data even before the upload begins.
 After that, it would not matter if the service encrypted the encrypted data or not.
 But that is not everyone's cup of tea.
 For the non-tech-savvy, the simplest way is to follow the principles above within practical limits.
 You cannot possibly control every app that you have on your phone, every service you use, or make your own apps for these purposes.